 These non-fiction books are a great way to introduce a variety of new subjects to your student.
 They’ll gain an even stronger grasp on how to learn by reading.

-Millions, Billions, & Trillions: Understanding Big Numbers by David A. Adler
+- Millions, Billions, & Trillions: Understanding Big Numbers

-Bugged: How Insects Changed History by Sarah Albee
+- Bugged: How Insects Changed History

 Dinosaurs in Your Backyard: The Coolest, Scariest Creatures Ever Found in the USA!